awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In the AWS Management Console, the finding for this check includes the following message:

 ```
-Variable unsupported in version: "To include variables in your policy
+Variable unsupported in version: To include variables in your policy, use the policy version 2012-10-17 or later.
 ```

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
-"findingDetails": ""To include variables in your policy"
+"findingDetails": "To include variables in your policy, use the policy version 2012-10-17 or later."
 ```

 **Resolving the error**